alexwlchan/alexwlchan.net/src/_posts/2023/2023-05-25-managing-albums-in-photos.md

 [fetchAssetCollections]: https://developer.apple.com/documentation/photokit/phassetcollection/1618510-fetchassetcollections
 [performChangesAndWait]: https://developer.apple.com/documentation/photokit/phphotolibrary/1620747-performchangesandwait

----

-## Removing photos from an album with Swift
+## Remove photos from an album with Swift

 This is almost identical to the code above, with just a single change: we call removeAssets instead of addAssets.